smichaelsen/no-insecure-typo3-extensions/README.md

 `composer update --dry-run smichaelsen/no-insecure-typo3-extensions dev-master`

-**Pro**: You will immediatelly be informed about insecure extensions in your project in every test run. **Con:** You need a CI server or a similar setup where automatic tests are performed.
+**Pro**: You will immediatelly be informed about insecure extensions in your project in every test run.<br>
+**Con:** You need a CI server or a similar setup where automatic tests are performed.

 ## Does this make my project (more) secure?